Hyperpigmentation 101

 Skin + Me: How do I get rid of clogged pores?

 + Use non-comedogenic skincare products.
-These are products that have been tested so that they don’t block pores and are usually oil-free.
+These are products don’t block pores and are usually oil-free.

 + Cleanse your skin twice daily with gentle face wash, particularly if you have combination or oily skin.

-+ Introduce active ingredients to your skincare that are known to help with clearing pores such as retinoids (like tretinoin), salicylic acid and benzoyl peroxide.
++ Introduce active ingredients that are known to help with clearing pores to your skincare regime – for example, retinoids (like tretinoin), salicylic acid and benzoyl peroxide.

 + As a preventative measure against enlarged pores in general, use a daily sunscreen to protect your skin from sun damage and associated premature skin ageing.